robinglen/redirect-rewrite-poc/README.md

 # redirect-rewrite-poc
 A prototype to test out a concept for a redirect service, trying to figure out the best status code for different API responses and how clients handle them.

-The idea being a service could return valid data 200, the resource has moved, or the resource should be served by an existing URL.
+The idea being a service could return valid data with a 200, client errors 4xx, the resource has moved, the resource should be served by an existing URL or server errors 5xx.

 ## Running.